An important foreword:

 Where does one find those original 613 commandments?
 They come straight from the Torah.
 You can see them sprinkled throughout the Torah in places such as Gen 26:2-5; Ex 15:25-27; Ex 16; Ex 20:6; Lev 22, 26, 27; Num 15, 36; Deut 4, 5, 6, 7, 8, 10, 11, 13, 26, 27, 28, 30, 31.
 There are more, but you get the picture: God was very adamant about people following all His teachings and commandments.

 Why is it important for us to know about God's original commandments?
 Everything YHWH tells us to do is important and we are required to follow His orders.
-Obviously, some of the original commands cannot be followed today because they were dealing with the king, the Temple, the priesthood, or living in the Land; some pertained to the rabbis, some only to men, and some only to women.
+As mentioned above, some of the original commands cannot be followed today because they were dealing with the king, the Temple, the priesthood, or living in the Land; some pertained only to the Levite Priests, some only to men, and some only to women.

 However, YHWH's "forever" commands (seventh day Sabbath, Biblical Feasts, etc) still stand, and Christians, as part of Israel through the blood of Messiah, MUST do "exactly as the Jews":